tylerlwsmith/resume/README.md

 This repo contains my resume, which was built using web technologies.
 Modern CSS is a powerful layout language that allows me to make page-wide changes much faster than I would be able to if I were using InDesign.
 Using web technologies also allows me to use the exact same code as a website, which you can find at [raspberrytyler.com](https://raspberrytyler.com/).
 The site is mobile responsive, uses semantic markup, and takes advantage of CSS's print styling capabilities.

 When code is pushed to the main branch, the build process will use Puppeteer to generate an open graph image for the website, along with a PDF and PNG file of the resume.
+You can see the most recently generated image of the resume below.

 ![Tyler's resume](https://raspberrytyler.com/generated/tyler-smith-resume.png)